 At the 304 Collective, we believe in doing things the right way.
 That’s why we took the time and expense to complete a training program and to be tested and certified by the FAA.
 This means that we’re able to safely and legally capture drone footage on your project.
 We think it’s important to be licensed, and you should always ask the studios you may be considering for your project to provide their FAA Part 107 license before allowing them to fly, for everyone’s safety.

 Safety isn’t the only concern; property owners and venues want no part of the liability that comes along with having an unlicensed pilot operate a drone; your property or event insurance would likely not cover unlicensed usage, and both studios and their clients could be held financially responsible for damages.

 For us, aerial video is pretty basic: it has to serve a purpose for the film, it has to look good, and it has to be safe and legal.
 We love the polished look that a well-placed and intentional aerial shot can bring to a film.
-Let’s talk about how we can create one for you!
+Let’s talk about how we can create a stunning WV aerial video for you!